 KSS SHAREHOLDER ALERT: Jakubowitz Law Reminds Kohl's Shareholders of a Lead Plaintiff Deadline of November 1, 2022

 NEW YORK, Sept.
-23, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Kohl's Corporation ( NYSE: KSS).
+30, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Kohl's Corporation (NYSE: KSS).

 To receive updates on the lawsuit, fill out the form: